How to Prepare a Dog for a Long Car Ride

 • Feeding immediately before departure

-• Skipping conditioning steps
+• Skipping conditioning

 • Allowing free movement in the vehicle